 The field of Communicative Sciences and Disorders (also known as Speech and Hearing Sciences or Speech-Language Pathology) is dedicated to understanding how people communicate.
 Professionals treat individuals across the lifespan with communication disorders resulting from hearing loss, autism, cerebral palsy, cleft palate, stroke, traumatic brain injury, as well as neurological diseases.
 Clinicians work in hospitals or rehabilitation facilities, schools, or private practice.

-The Department of Humanities and Social Sciences in the Professions includes disciplines and modes of inquiry that provide strong intellectual and cultural foundations for the study of the professions in modern life.
+The Department of Applied Statistics, Social Science, and Humanities includes disciplines and modes of inquiry that provide strong intellectual and cultural foundations for the study of the professions in modern life.
 Previously, the programs and faculty that now comprise this department were scattered throughout the school.
 With the support of the school's faculty and administration, we are now one unit better able to achieve our dual purpose of providing disciplinary and research course work for students in other parts of the school, while also preparing students within our own departments for positions leading to research and teaching in colleges and universities, in government, and in other service organizations both nationally and internationally.

 The Steinhardt School's Department of Music and Performing Arts Professions at NYU offers the highest level of professional training in the performing arts within the world’s cultural center, New York City.
 This is matched by the superb academic resources of a world-class university.
 Undergraduates receive intensive and systematic training in their specialization with acclaimed faculty along with a broad liberal arts education.
 Graduate students receive specialized academic training; lessons, performances, and master classes aimed at advancing their artistic goals; and advanced research opportunities in new and sophisticatedfacilities.

-The Department of Nutrition, Food Studies, and Public Health recognizes the fundamental importance of food and nutrition to human well-being and pleasure.
+The Department of Nutrition and Food Studies recognizes the fundamental importance of food and nutrition to human well-being and pleasure.
 Our students gain practical expertise through innovative coursework that addresses 21st century needs and developments by drawing on the connections between what we consume and how we live.
 Graduates are prepared for diverse careers in non-profit, academia and business.

 The Department of Occupational Therapy in New York University's Steinhardt School of Culture, Education, and Human Development is committed to the development of outstanding, ethical practitioners, leaders, scholars, and researchers in the field of occupational therapy who are prepared to respond to society's ever-changing needs.